Arman717/studio/README.md

 available, falling back to the CPU otherwise.

-Training now saves a checkpoint even if interrupted and defaults to the `wideresnet101` backbone for improved performance.
+Training now saves a checkpoint even if interrupted and defaults to the `efficientnet_b5` backbone for improved performance.
 You can choose a different backbone by passing `--backbone` to `train_glass.py` and `analyze_glass.py`.

 Training and analysis logs from the Python scripts are streamed to your terminal when running the Next.js server so you can monitor progress.

-During training, each captured image is automatically segmented to isolate the screw before it is used to train the CS-Flow model.
+During training, each captured image is automatically segmented to isolate the screw before it is used to train the GLASS model.
 Inspection snapshots are segmented the same way prior to analysis so the model focuses on relevant features of the screw.